|View on TensorFlow.org||View source on GitHub||Download notebook|

 Masking is a way to tell sequence-processing layers that certain timesteps in an input are missing, and thus should be skipped when processing the data.

-Padding is a special form of masking where the masked steps are at the start or at the beginning of a sequence.
+Padding is a special form of masking where the masked steps are at the start or the end of a sequence.
 Padding comes from the need to encode sequence data into contiguous batches: in order to make all sequences in a batch fit a given standard length, it is necessary to pad or truncate some sequences.

 Let's take a close look.